Shadows of rotating hairy Kerr black holes coupled to time periodic scalar fields with non-flat target space: Calculating the black hole shadow

 where the identification of the conserved quantities $E=-p_t$ and $L=p_\phi$ was used wherever they appear.
 Given the earlier presentation of the equations of motion, it is more desirable to obtain starting conditions for $E,L,p_{r}$ and $p_{\theta}$.
 Explicitly, inverting the above expressions yields,

 After positioning the observer on the equatorial plane $(\theta = \pi/2)$ at a circumferential radius $\tilde{r}_{obs} = 15M$, the angles $\alpha$ and $\beta$ determine the impact parameters $(x, y)$ and initial momenta using the local orthonormal basis.
-With these initial conditions, photons evolve backward in time until they encounter the celestial sphere, situated at a circumferential distance $\tilde{r}_{cel}=30M$ or they hit the black hole horizon.
-To interpret the resulting gravitational lensing patterns, we divide the celestial sphere into four quadrants, each assigned a distinct color based on the angular distribution between the polar angle $\theta_{cel}$ and the azimuthal angle $\phi_{cel}$ as follows.
-In the top hemisphere ($0<\theta_{cel}<\pi/2$): the green quadrant if $0<\phi_{cel}<\pi$, and the red quadrant if $\pi<\theta_{cel}<2\pi$.
-In the bottom hemisphere ($\pi/2<\theta_{cel}<\pi$): the blue quadrant if $0<\phi_{cel}<\pi$, and the yellow quadrant if $\pi<\phi_{cel}<2\pi$.
-We introduce a grid of thin black meridian and parallel lines spaced $10^\circ$ apart in each quadrant.
+With these initial conditions, photons evolve backward in time until they encounter the celestial sphere, situated at a circumferential distance $\tilde{r}_{cel}=30M$ or they hit the black hole horizon $r_{H}$.
+To interpret the resulting gravitational lensing patterns, we divide the celestial sphere into four quadrants, each assigned a distinct color based on the angular distribution between the polar angle $\theta_{cel}$ and the azimuthal angle $\phi_{cel}$ as demonstrated on Fig. \ref{fig:ColorSph}.
+Furthermore, to visualize the deformation of the characteristic patterns in the images, we introduce a grid of thin black meridian and parallel lines spaced $10^\circ$ apart in each quadrant.